Elelanfik/LULC-Sat-DL-Segmentation/README.md

 LULC-DeepSeg/
 ├── data/                   # Dataset and masks
-├── models/                # Model architectures and weights ├── scripts/               # Preprocessing and training scripts ├── results/               # Evaluation results and visualizations ├── README.md              # This file
+├── models/                # Model architectures and weights ├── results and  Evaluation/               # Evaluation results and visualizations ├── README.md              # This file
 └── requirements.txt       # Dependencies
 ```